UPPMAX/HPC-python/docs/day2/interactive.rst

 Running `add2.py` in an interactive session

-.. exercise:: HPC2N, UPPMAX, LUNARC, NSC
+.. exercise:: HPC2N, UPPMAX, LUNARC, NSC, PDC

    Run the script using ``srun``: